Field Borders for Agronomic, Economic and Wildlife Benefits

 This type of vegetation provides food and cover for many species of wildlife and is an important habitat component for the survival of bird species such as bobwhite quail.
 Many species of wildlife have adapted to "edge" habitats, which are created at the interface of two or more plant communities, such as the transitional zone between a woodland and crop field or pasture.

-On many farms, field borders may be the only areas that provide important food and cover plants that wildlife need to survive.
+On many farms, field borders, grass waterways and idle areas may be the only permanent type of vegetation that provides important food and cover plants that wildlife need to survive.
 Establishing a field border or maintaining a fence row around a crop field or pasture is one way to improve habitats for wildlife in the agricultural landscape.
 Practices such as disking, burning, mowing, planting food strips and harvesting timber also create opportunities to enhance areas for wildlife.
 Field borders can provide increased plant diversity and transitional zones of habitat around crop fields.
 Studies in Illinois suggest that bobwhites tend to increase in areas that have a greater quantity of edge between woody and herbaceous cover (grasses, forbs and legumes).
 There is ample evidence that the abundance of bobwhites in an area increases with the quantity of suitable permanent cover, which can be increased on a farm through the establishment and management of edge habitats, such as field borders.

-Figures 4 and 5 provide examples of edge habitats that have been improved for wildlife.
+Figures 4 and 5 provide examples of edge habitats improved for wildlife.
 A transition zone composed of a variety of plants including grasses, forbs and shrubs provides important habitat components for wildlife.
 Note the wider boundary that gradually combines the characteristics of several plant communities.
-The habitat provided in these wider areas provides a better chance for wildlife to reproduce and survive.
+The habitat provided in wider areas provides a better chance for wildlife to reproduce and survive.

-Typically, a field border consists of a strip of noncrop herbaceous or shrubby vegetation that runs adjacent to the field margin.
-These areas can be intentionally managed around crop fields to create edge and increase plant diversity and interspersion within the agricultural landscape (Figure 6).
+Typically, a field border consists of a strip of non-crop herbaceous or shrubby vegetation that runs adjacent to the field margin.
+These areas can be intentionally managed around crop fields to create edge and increase plant diversity and interspersion within the landscape.
+Figure 6 depicts an aerial view of a field border established adjacent to a mature woody vegetation.

 Field borders composed of grasses, forbs, legumes and shrubs can provide valuable food and cover resources for wildlife such as bobwhite quail, cottontail rabbits, gray fox, indigo buntings and box turtles.
 Field borders located next to shrubby and woodland habitats can provide food and cover for wildlife associated with forested areas, such as white-tailed deer, wild turkey and brown thrashers (Figure 7).